Building an Agentic Design to Code Workflow

 Claude Code, Figma MCP, DTCG Tokens, Style Dictionary

-The problem
+The catalyst

-The approach: make the machine do what humans forget
+Make the machine do what humans forget

 I started experimenting with Claude Code and Figma's MCP integration.
 The idea was simple: if Claude can read Figma designs and I can teach it our token system, it should be able to produce code that matches Figma exactly without anyone manually translating values.
 What started as a prompt engineering exercise became a full agent workflow over several weeks of iterating, breaking things, and rebuilding.